 Race Registration and Prep

 Parking is usually done fairly close to the event.
 Sometimes it’s close enough to walk, other times it required getting on a shuttle.
 Usually the lines for shuttles are not long.
 However, I advise arriving to the event around ninety minutes before start time.
-I like to get hydrated and have a light snack now.
+I like to get hydrated and have a light snack.
 Don’t drink or eat too much or you’ll be weighed down.

 After I finished, I got my shirt and headband, then left straight to retrieve my bag.
 They also offer a beer.
 Afterwards, I hit the showers, which were close.
 The lines were fairly long, but not too bad.
 Bring shower gel with you.
 The lines to change were long.

 I would highly recommend bringing a towel.
 It can be used to cover you up to change outside and dry you off immediately.